silviuk/Zoom_mute_AHK/README.md

 # Mute microphone in Zoom with AHK

-This is an AutoHotkey script to mute or unmute microphone in Zoom, using Media Pause button/event of Bluetooth headsets.
+This is an AutoHotkey script to mute or unmute microphone in Zoom or Welink Meeting (a Zoom derivative), using Media Pause/Play button/event of Bluetooth headsets.
 Forked from https://github.com/stajp/Teams_mute_AHK.

-After starting the script an icon should be in the tray, green icon when script is active, red when it's deactived.
+After starting the program, a microphone icon will appear in the tray.
+When the script is active (normal microphone icon in system tray), a press on Media Pause button (or any other way to get the event) will send Alt-A and mute/unmute microphone.
+If Alt-A is checked as "Global shortcut" in Zoom, it works even when Zoom is not the active meeting.

-When script is active, a press on Media Pause button (or any other way to get the event) will send Alt-A and mute/unmute microphone.
-If there is no active meeting it should just do its usual function.
-When deactivated, the Media Pause button resumes its normal function.
+The program can be deactivated via double clicking the tray icon.
+Microphone icon will appear as cut and the program is suspended, the Media Pause button getting back its normal function.
+A new double click will re-activate the program.